Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 Male vs Female Metrics

-• Flexible work schedules are important to 29 percent of males and 36 percent of females when considering a job.
+• Flexible work schedules are important to 29% of males and 36% of females when considering a job.

-• In 41 percent of firms, the number of new employees for women and minorities has increased.
+• In 41% of firms, the number of new employees for women and minorities has increased.

-• Women currently account for close to 49 percent of worldwide labor force participation, while men account for 75 percent.
+• Women currently account for close to 49% of worldwide labor force participation, while men account for 75%.

-• Unemployment levels for women in Northern Africa & the Arab States surpass 16 percent.
-70 percent of women want to work in paid occupations, irrespective of their employment situation.
+• Unemployment levels for women in Northern Africa & the Arab States surpass 16%.
+70% of women want to work in paid occupations, irrespective of their employment situation.

 Statistics on Leadership